remindgmbh/extbase/README.md

 ## FilterValueMapper

 Used to modify filter keys and check filter values.
 Filter query parameters use an array syntax like `?filter[name]=...&filter[title]=...` and the `FilterValueMapper` allows to change the array key by using aspects.
-In addition, only values defined in `pi_flexform` field of `tt_content` with `CType` defined in config are allowed for values.
+In addition, only values defined in `pi_flexform` field of `tt_content` with `CType` defined in config are allowed for values. `parameters` and `aspects` act the same as in `ExtbaseQuery Route Enhancer` config.

 Example for `?filter[name]=...&filter[title]=...`: